grafana/agent/docs/rfcs/0001-designing-in-the-open.md

 ## Non-Goals

-* Make everything public.
-If something can't be public for confidentiality reasons, it can remain internal to the company.
+* Guarantee that everything will be made public.
+All contributors, regardless of company affiliation, are encouraged to design publicly when possible.
+We recognize that there will always be situations in which public design cannot happen, including (but not limited to) legal or security reasons.
 * Identify strict rules for when an RFC or issue is appropriate.

 ## Terminology